What to Do With the Suspicious Emails & How to Report It?

 According to the 2022s State of the Phish Report by Proofpoint, more than 80% of organizations have become victims of scam email attacks.
 Phishing email has existed for a very long time, and it’s one of the most common cybercrimes that people become victims of.

 Having the right knowledge about how to tell if an email is a scam is an essential part.
-Likewise, if you get an email that you think is not genuine, then what to do about it is also equally important.
+Likewise, if you get an email you think is not genuine, then what to do about it is equally important.

 Let’s get into details and find out how to tell you’ve received a scam mail and what to do with such suspicious scam emails.